 - Saalfelden Leogang Skicircus has five ski schools with approximately 250 ski instructors, including snowboarding, cross-country and children’s ski instruction.

-- Group lessons (adults and children aged 15+) start from €50 for a half day, €100 for 2.5 days and €145 for 3.5 days.
+- Group lessons start from €50 for a half-day, €100 for 2.5 days and €145 for 3.5 days.

-- Costs for the Skicircus area start from €35-42 for a half day pass and €52 for a full day pass.
+- Costs for the Skicircus area start from €35-42 for a half-day pass and €52 for a full day pass.

 - A ski bus operates in Leogang and Fiberbrunn to particular cable cars.
 Check your local timetable for scheduled stops, time and routes.